cdavidmaxey/cdavidmaxey.github.io/_posts/2014-08-08-Sex-ed-Selecting-age-appropriate-information-for-your-child.md

 	</div>
 </div>

-Reflecting the reality of our modern time, <i>What Makes a Baby</i> by Cory Silverberg and Fiona Smyth teaches curious kids about conception, gestation, and birth in a way that works regardless of whether a child was adopted, conceived using reproductive technologies, born through surrogacy, or made the old fashioned way.
-Inclusive of every kind of family and every kind of kid, this children’s picture book doesn’t gender people or body parts, leaving parents and families the opportunity to educate their child without erasing their own experience.
+<i>What Makes a Baby</i> by Cory Silverberg and Fiona Smyth teaches curious kids about conception, gestation, and birth in a way that makes sense of how any child came to be, regardless of their family.
+This inclusive approach can be especially helpful to children who are interested in how these concepts apply to themselves and other children they know (e.g., from school) who have a different family makeup.

 <div class="clear"></div>
 <h3><i>Sex is a Funny Word</i></h3>